namigazimli/argocd-apps-automation/Readme.md

-This README will guide users on how to set up, configure, and run the script for automating the creation of ArgoCD applications using GitLab repositories.
+This README will guide users on how to set up, configure, and run the script for automating the creation of ArgoCD applications, projects, and repositories using GitLab repositories.

 ---